 First, pressure seal checks are imaged with a laser printer and compatible software.
 Next, the stub checks are loaded into a pressure sealer feed system (High volume systems run with a laser printer inline to a pressure sealer).
 During the folding process, the sealer machine aligns patterns of cohesive along the edges of the form.
 When the folded form passes through a series of sealing rollers that apply pressure, the cohesive is activated, creating a seal.
-The final product is a sealed mailer that is opened by folding and tearing along the perforations.
+The final product is a sealed mailer that is opened by tearing along the perforations.

 Order Pressure Seal

 Pressure Seal Forms

-Browse pre-finished pressure seal forms by fold configuration, document size, paper weight and other useful features.
-Popular features include integrated cards, labels, windows, and return envelopes.
+Browse pre-finished pressure seal forms size, weight, color, check position, and other options.
+Popular options include integrated cards, labels, windows, and 2-way return envelopes.
 Common applications are invoices, notices, ID Cards, Labels, & Tax Forms.